Stable Super-Resolution of Images: A Theoretical Study: Main Results

-\paragraph{Proof technique.} Let us outline the proof of Proposition \ref{prop:noisefree}.
+\begin{rem}[Proof technique] Let us outline the proof of Proposition \ref{prop:noisefree}.
 Loosely speaking, a standard argument shows that the {existence} of a certain polynomial {of the form}

-would guarantee that Program~\eqref{eq:feas} successfully recovers a sparse nonnegative measure in the absence of noise. {\edit{Known as the \emph{dual certificate} for Program~\eqref{eq:feas}, this polynomial $Q$} has to be nonnegative on $\I^2$, with zeros only at the impulse locations $\Theta = \{\theta_k\}_{k=1}^K=\{(t_k,s_k)\}_{k=1}^K$.
-Setting $T=\{t_k\}_{k=1}^K$ and $S=\{s_k\}_{k=1}^K$, the proof constructs $Q$ by carefully combining nonnegative univariate polynomials \edit{with prescribed zeros} on subsets of $T$ and $S$.
-In turn, such univariate polynomials exist if $\{\phi_m\}_{m=1}^M$ form a T-system on $\I$; see Section \ref{sec:nonoise proof} for the details.
+would guarantee \editr{the success of Program~\eqref{eq:feas} in the absence of noise.} \edit{Known as the {dual certificate} for Program~\eqref{eq:feas}, this polynomial $Q$} has to be nonnegative on $\I^2$, with zeros only at the impulse locations $\Theta = \{\theta_k\}_{k=1}^K=\{(t_k,s_k)\}_{k=1}^K$.
+Setting $T=\{t_k\}_{k=1}^K$ and $S=\{s_k\}_{k=1}^K$ \editr{for short}, the proof \editr{then} constructs \editr{the polynomial} $Q$ by carefully combining nonnegative univariate polynomials \edit{with prescribed zeros} on subsets of $T$ and $S$.
+In turn, such univariate polynomials exist if $\{\phi_m\}_{m=1}^M$ form a $\mathcal{C}$-system on \editr{the interval} $\I$; see Section \ref{sec:nonoise proof} for the details.
 The basic idea of the proof is visualized in Figure~\ref{fig:idea of proof noise free}.